ErikCohenDev/ErikCohenDev/README.md

 **Connect with Me**

-I'm always up for a chat about tech, potential collaborations, or just about anything else.
-Feel free to reach out to me on [LinkedIn](www.linkedin.com/in/erik-cohen-dev) if you want to talk shop or share ideas!
+I'm always up for a chat about tech, potential collaborations, mentoring, or just about anything else.
+Feel free to reach out to me on [LinkedIn](www.linkedin.com/in/erik-cohen-dev), or if you want to talk shop, exchange ideas, or have any questions about web development, you can also [schedule a meeting](https://calendly.com/erik-cohen-dev) with me via Calendly!

 ---